Revelation 21-22:5. The city that God has prepared for those who seek him. Its gates are open, and the nations learn to live by its light.

 You will change them like a robe, and they will pass away.
 (Ps 102)

 He will change them like a set of clothes, just as the soul will be given new clothes.
-And just as the original heaven and earth were his direct handiwork – they did not form over billions of years, creating themselves – so God will speak the new heaven and earth into being by his word of power.
-But, ‘There will be no more sea.’
+And just as the original heaven and earth were his direct handiwork – they did not form by themselves over billions of years – so God will speak the new universe into being by his word of power.
+But, ‘there will be no more sea.’

-Some commentators suggest there will be no sea because it was where the beast came from (13:1).
-But in that context the sea is a metaphor, not a real place of evil.
+Some commentators suggest there will be no sea because it was where the beast came from (13:1), but in that context the sea is a metaphor, not a real place of evil.
 As such it cannot constitute a reason to abolish the literal sea, any more than the false prophet’s rising out of the earth (13:11) might be reason to abolish the literal earth.
 In the declaration that God created the sea there is no sinister connotation (10:6 and 14:7).
-The significance is that in the new creation there will be no boundless ocean or watery abyss or creatures such as anglerfish.
+The physical significance is that in the new creation there will be no boundless ocean or watery abyss or creatures such as anglerfish.
 The spiritual significance is that into the sea he will cast all our sins (Mic 7:19); there will be no sin in the new world.

 The descent of the holy city Jerusalem from above is related twice.
 The first time, the Bride personifies the redeemed of the first and second resurrection alike.
 She comes to a new earth in which righteousness dwells, the unrighteous having been destroyed in Gehenna.
 The ‘former things’ have passed away, death is no more, and God makes all things new.
 The second time, the vision sets forth the significance of the holy city for the nations outside it.
-John is taken to a high mountain – by implication Mount Zion on the present earth – and from there he sees the Bride descending.
-The new heaven and earth lie in the future.
-However, the contrast is not absolute.
-The prophecies on which the first vision draws depict the millennial kingdom on the present earth, so that the first may perhaps better be interpreted as anticipating the newness that the second moves towards.
+John is taken to a high mountain – Mount Zion – and there sees the Bride, the redeemed of the first resurrection, descending to the present earth.
+The first vision anticipates the newness that the second moves towards.

 The principal source is Isaiah 25:8 and 65:17-19.
-Isaiah 65:17 announces the new creation, with the following verses describing how Jerusalem will be in the light of that end goal.
+In the second passage Isaiah announces the new creation as Jerusalem’s assured destination.
 Jerusalem will be created a place and a people of great joy.
 The law’s curse on Israel (Deut 28) is finally lifted.
 Restored to their land, the people again build houses, enjoy the fruit of their labour and bear children.
-Wolves will no longer prey on other animals; lions will be content to eat fodder.
+Wolves and lions will no longer prey on other animals.
 God will inhabit Mount Zion, and on that mountain he will wipe away men’s tears.
 A man who dies at the age of 100 will be considered young.
 Eventually God will swallow up death itself.